China's IT Industry Faces a Japan-Style Hollowing-Out Crisis

 Under the financial pressure of "cost reduction and efficiency improvement," a quiet purge is underway.
 Those "technocrats" who pursue excellence but command high salaries are forced to "graduate"; they are replaced by "administrative bureaucrats" skilled in budget control and report embellishment.

 For the administrative managers who take over control, technology is no longer a core competency but a vast, uncontrollable black box.
-They fear the uncertainty brought by innovation and, even more, the political responsibility of project failure.
-In their logic, outsourcing business to dispatched teams is not only the optimal financial choice but also a shrewd form of "risk outsourcing."
+They fear the uncertainty brought by innovation and, even more, the political responsibility that comes with project failure.
+In their logic, outsourcing business to labor dispatch teams is not only the optimal financial choice but also a shrewd form of "risk outsourcing."

 This outsourcing contract essentially becomes a firewall of accountability.

-If an in-house team fails in innovation, the manager is held accountable; but if an outsourced project encounters issues, "insufficient supplier capability" becomes the perfect and compliant scapegoat.
+If an in-house team's innovation fails, the manager is held accountable; but if an outsourced project encounters problems, "insufficient supplier capability" becomes the perfect and compliant scapegoat.
 This mechanism of "internalizing gains, externalizing risks" makes mediocrity the safest survival strategy within the system.

-Thus, technological obsolescence is preserved as a feature—it means that even if the original team is replaced as "consumables," any cheap dispatched worker from a training class can take over at any time.
+Thus, technological obsolescence is preserved as a feature—it means that even if the original team is replaced like "consumables," any cheap dispatched worker from a training class can take over at any time.

 The Eternal Intern